-On the front of the device, you have an impressive 24MP selfie cam and for the first time, a Face Unlock (although it’s not that advanced as the one iPhone X employs).
-That means you’re once again faced with the notch… but this time, there’s a way to avoid it.
-Turns out, the company came up with a mask of sorts, a software option that darkens the top bezel completely, from one edge to the other.
-It’s more than Vivo offered with the V9!
+On the front of the device, the phone has an impressive 24MP selfie cam and a Face Unlock (although it’s not that advanced as the one iPhone X employs).
+For those worried about the notch, Huawei developed a software option that darkens the top bezel completely from edge to edge.

 Other specs and features: